simonmuehling/educafric-app/replit.md

 - ✓ Simplified loading components for faster rendering
 - ✓ Reduced TypeScript diagnostics from 355 to 285 in server/routes.ts
 - ✓ Created database optimization guide for 3500+ users
+- ✓ Implemented systematic alphabetical sorting across all user lists and documents
 - → Next: Load testing and infrastructure scaling for 3500 users

 **CRITICAL USER PREFERENCES:**